sc22mc/HONOR/README.md

 MagicGUI is an open-source GUI agent model developed by Honor, built on Qwen2-VL with 7 billion parameters.
 It demonstrates outstanding capabilities in visual grounding, screen question answering, and action sequence planning and execution.
 MagicGUI enables multimodal perception, understanding, and automated execution of user tasks on mobile devices.

-Data Collection Framework: Propose a scalable and modular framework for GUI data collection that efficiently gathers high-quality data on mobile devices.
+**Data Collection Framework**: Propose a scalable and modular framework for GUI data collection that efficiently gathers high-quality data on mobile devices.

-Powerful Perception and Grounding Capabilities: Enhance the perception and grounding abilities on mobile device screens by integrating large-scale knowledge through tasks such as element referring, element grounding, and screen captioning.
+**Powerful Perception and Grounding Capabilities**: Enhance the perception and grounding abilities on mobile device screens by integrating large-scale knowledge through tasks such as element referring, element grounding, and screen captioning.

-Unified Action Space: Develop a comprehensive and unified action space for various mobile platforms, encompassing fundamental operations like Tap, Text Input, and Scroll, while also supporting more complex actions such as Wait, Drag, and Takeover.
+**Unified Action Space**: Develop a comprehensive and unified action space for various mobile platforms, encompassing fundamental operations like Tap, Text Input, and Scroll, while also supporting more complex actions such as Wait, Drag, and Takeover.

-Planning-Oriented Reasoning: Implement a planning-oriented reasoning mechanism to improve the stability of task execution and enhance the accuracy of action decisions in dynamic environments.
+**Planning-Oriented Reasoning**: Implement a planning-oriented reasoning mechanism to improve the stability of task execution and enhance the accuracy of action decisions in dynamic environments.

-Two-Stage Training Paradigm: Strengthen core perception, localization, and navigation capabilities through Continued Pre-training (CPT), while enhancing model robustness and generalization via Reinforcement Fine-tuning (RFT).
+**Two-Stage Training Paradigm**: Strengthen core perception, localization, and navigation capabilities through Continued Pre-training (CPT), while enhancing model robustness and generalization via Reinforcement Fine-tuning (RFT).

 ## Quick Start